Alireza-Zwolf/MIPS-PROCESSOR/README.md

 # MIPS-PROCESSOR
-An Implementation of MIPS processor with single/multi-cycle architecture using system verilog language.
+An Implementation of MIPS processor with single/multi-cycle architecture using SystemVerilog language.